bastienwirtz/homer/docs/customservices.md

 ## Ping

 This card checks if the target link is available.
 All you need is to set the `type` to `Ping` and provide a url.
 By default the HEAD method is used but it can be configured to use GET using the optional `method` property.
 By default, the subtitle line shows the round trip time (RTT) of the request, unless you provide the `subtitle` property.
+Optionnaly, use `successCodes` to define which HTTP response status codes should be considered as available status.

 ```yaml
 - name: "Awesome app"